How do I find the perfect property?

 So, when you are looking at a home to buy…

 - Ensure it is a home you will grow into.
 People tend to like having more space as they grow older

-- If you are planning kids, or more kids, do you have enough bedrooms, and a garden?
-Living at the top of a staircase might not matter if you don’t have kids, but could be an impossible barrier with a pram
+- If you are planning to have children, or more children, do you have enough bedrooms, and a garden?
+Living on the top floor of a block of flats might not matter if you don’t have children, but could be an impossible barrier with a pram

 All other things being equal, owning a home almost always gets steadily more affordable every year you live there.